 Is there a search engine that does not track you?

-Yes, there are multiple private search engines that do not track you, like DuckDuckGo, Surfshark Search, and Startpage.
+Yes, there are multiple private search engines that don’t track you, like Surfshark Search, which has zero ads and delivers truly organic results.

-Incognito mode works as it deletes the data stored on your device during your incognito/private session.
-To emphasize, this is only the data stored on your device.
-It does not — doesn’t have to, doesn’t promise to — keep you private online.
+Yes, Incognito mode works in the sense that it deletes the data stored on your device during your incognito/private session.
+However, this is only the data stored on your device.
+Incognito mode and other sites don’t guarantee — nor do they claim — that your searches remain private.

 What search engine is the most private?